tgc-bot/FourAcesContracts/Staff.md

 ## Division Budgets

-1. Each of the Divisions will have their own Budget, whose value will be publically known by any Casino Member, but SHALL only be changed by Alex (since that’s easier to code) with approval by simple majority of Council.
+1. Each of the Divisions will have their own Budget, whose value will be publicly known by any Casino Member, but SHALL only be changed by Alex (since that’s easier to code) with approval by simple majority of Council.

 2. This Budget MAY be increased due to profits gained specifically to that Division, for example (but not necessarily limited to):